Large Language Model-Guided Semantic Alignment for Human Activity Recognition: Introduction

-In particular, our main contributions are as follows. \begin{itemize} \item To our knowledge, we are the first to leverage LLMs to generate semantic interpretations for cross-dataset human activity recognition.
-Our approach introduces a novel perspective by utilizing semantic interpretations from both sensor readings and activity labels, which helps mitigate the impact of cross-dataset heterogeneity and opens the door to recognizing new activities.
+In particular, our main contributions are as follows. \begin{itemize} \item We explore the use of LLM-generated semantic representations to improve cross-dataset human activity recognition.
+Our method maps both sensor readings and activity labels into a shared semantic space using natural language descriptions.
+This alignment reduces dataset heterogeneity and enables the recognition of activities that are not present in the training data.